adbilagi/html-templates-express/README.md

 # html-templates-express
-tut on using html templtes in express js
+This tuttoial for html temeplates in express